chromaui/chromatic-docs/github-actions.md

 ### Support for environment variables

 Environment variables are supported in Chromatic.
-But it comes with a tradeoff.
+But it comes with a caveat.
 We recommend that you prefix each environment variable with the `STORYBOOK` keyword and adjust your workflow to the following:

 ```yml
 # .github/workflows/chromatic.yml